chrisvrose/jack/README.md

 #### database.db

+Created only if not on Heroku.
+Otherwise uses the PostgreSQL server present.
 Contains the speech database of `chatterbot`.
-.db aside, its essentially a huge as hell .json file.
 Remove it to reset Jack's progress in learning how to make conversations.

 #### Procfile

-If you wish to use Heroku, the Procfile has been defined for usage
+If you wish to use Heroku, the Procfile has been defined for usage with a single worker.

 ### Things to know